txn2/txpdf/README.md

 If you want to convert web pages to PDF but do not need a web service you can use the [n2pdf] container directly as a command line tool.

+## Security

+[txPDF] is intended as a backend service and should only be accessible by other trusted services. [txPDF] allows the passing of template directives that can access environment or request data.
+This is useful and make
+[txPDF] highly flexible.
+However please treat [txPDF] as a remote code executor and implement it accordingly.
+See [#2] for more on this issue.

 ## Docker Use

 Run the [txPDF Docker container] on your local workstation for testing.
 Forward port **8080** or any free port to txPDFs default service port **8080** on the container.